Run a Benchmark

 Optional.
 Runs before the agent starts.
 Exit 0 means "scaffold is healthy, hand off to the agent."
 A non-zero exit short-circuits the run and produces a preflightError result record (cost zero, no agent invoked).
 When the script is absent, the harness proceeds without a pre-flight probe.

-A preflight that starts a background service for the scoring probe to test against:
+A preflight that starts a background service for the invariants probe to test against:

 #!/bin/sh